collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Review the changes and ensure they are satisfactory.
 Push the merge to your GitHub repository.
 $ git push origin master

--->
+$ git push  <REMOTENAME> <BRANCHNAME>
+$ git push origin master
+$ git push  <REMOTENAME> <LOCALBRANCHNAME>:<REMOTEBRANCHNAME>
+non-fast-forward updates were rejected.
+This means that you must retrieve, or "fetch," the upstream changes -->